-Citadel Project covering 1,111km2 of prospective granted exploration licences in the World-Class underexplored Proterozoic Paterson Province of Western Australia.
+Citadel Project covering 1,111km of prospective granted exploration licences and 225km of exploration licence applications in the World-Class underexplored Proterozoic Paterson Province of Western Australia.
+Rio Tinto may earn up to a 75% Interest in the Citadel Project by funding exploration expenditure of \$60m.